 Pettibon’s text added a cerebral component to the mystery couple.
 Adventures of the road were purposely open-ended.
 Overactive minds no doubt dreamed up nefarious exploits of psychotic hipsters on the lam.

-Fictional imaginings of depraved fans paled in comparison to the true basis of the artwork.
+Fictional imaginings paled in comparison to the true basis of the artwork.
 The cover of Goo was based on a paparazzi photograph taken from a 1966 murder trial that captivated Britain.

 Pictured above are Maureen Hindley and David Smith.
 Both were key witnesses in the “Moors Murders” trial.
 Maureen was sister to Myra Hindley.
 Along with lover Ian Brady, Myra murdered five children and buried their abused corpses in the isolated Saddleworth Moor.